This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 #8.
 What design do you have in mind for your blog?

 Don’t start drawing designs right away.
-Consider the audience you just had in mind and find out what preferences they have.
-Make mood boards with (website) designs.
+First, consider the audience you just had in mind and find out what preferences they have.
+Then, make mood boards with (website) designs.

 Select typical elements that help you create a recognizable brand.